StCh24/UofT-Course-Automation/README.md

 ### Install steps

-1. Install Tampermonkey in your browser.
+1. Install Tampermonkey in your browser (recommend using Chrome).
-2. Import the two `.user.js` files from the `scripts/` folder.
+2. Import the zip file.
-3. Optionally import the `.json` config files if you want to preserve the original Tampermonkey metadata.
-4. Edit the placeholders and course list locally.
+3. Edit the UTORid & password and course list locally.
-5. Make sure both scripts are enabled in Tampermonkey.
+4. Make sure both scripts are enabled in Tampermonkey.

 ---

 ## Usage

-1. Open the UofT SSO / ACORN login page.
+1. Open the UofT ACORN login page.
 2. The login script auto-fills the credentials and submits the form.
 3. After redirecting to the course page, the auto-enroll script adds the `GOGOGO` button.
 4. Click `GOGOGO`.
-5. The browser opens one window per course and starts the enroll workflow.
+5. The browser opens one window per course and starts the enroll workflow automatically.

 ---